Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L1/namespace_xf_linear_algebra_blas_DM.rst

 	*
 		- t_DataType

-		- the data type of the matrix entries
+		- The data type of the matrix entries.

 	*
 		- t_ParEntries

-		- number of parallelly processed entries in the matrix
+		- Number of parallelly processed entries in the matrix.

 	*
 		- p_m

-		- number of rows in a matrix
+		- Number of rows in a matrix.

 	*
 		- p_n

-		- number of cols in a matrix
+		- Number of cols in a matrix.

 	*
 		- p_in

-		- vector input
+		- Vector input.

 	*
 		- p_out

-		- output stream
+		- Output stream.

 symUp2Stream
 #############